 Although available year-round, prime season in North America is from October to April, and they are best dug after a light frost.

 Choose smooth, clean, unblemished, firm tubers with a minimum of bumps.
 Avoid those with wrinkled skins, soft spots, blotched green areas or sprouts.

 Handle sunchokes with care as they will bruise easily.
 Raw sunchokes should be stored in a cool, dry, well-ventilated area away from light.
 They may also be stored in the vegetable drawer of the refrigerator, wrapped in paper towels to absorb humidity, and sealed in a plastic bag.
-Depending on how long they have been sitting at the market, raw sunchokes can be stored from 1 to 3 weeks.
+Depending on how long they have been sitting at the market, raw sunchokes can be stored for 1 to 3 weeks.
 Cooked sunchokes should be refrigerated and consumed within 2 days.
-Canning and freezing is not recommended due to discoloration and deterioration of texture.
-Learn More.
+Canning and freezing are not recommended due to discoloration and deterioration of texture.

 Jerusalem artichokes may be eaten raw or cooked.
 Before eating or cooking, scrub the tubers thoroughly with a vegetable brush.
 Peeling can be difficult due to the protuberances and is not necessary.
 The peels are perfectly edible.
 However, if you must peel them, slice off the smaller bumpy areas and remove the skin with a vegetable peeler.
 If you will be eating them cooked, you will find it easier to boil, steam or microwave them whole and unpeeled first, and then peel if necessary.